SAP-archive/kyma-runtime-virtual-event/exercises/04/readme.md

 ## Introduction - Scenario
 In this exercise, you will get introduced to the Serverless functionality of Kyma and how to expose them via OAuth2 secured API.
 This exercise will continue to use our web application, created in the previous activity, modifying it, replacing the local functions to call the new Kyma Serverless Services exposed.
-Exercise 4 also generated a ready to use Docker image of the web application, leading you to focus on the Kyma activities.
+Exercise 4 also generates a ready to use Docker image of the web application, leading you to focus on the Kyma activities.

 The goal is to create new Serverless functions and secure them via OAuth2 API using your *project: "Kyma"* installation.